-- Assess amenity impacts on the surrounding locality, including solar access, visual privacy, overshadowing and acoustic impacts. - Undertake a view analysis to the site from key vantage points and streetscape locations (photomontages or perspectives should be provided showing the building envelope and likely future development). - Provide a lighting strategy and detail measures to reduce spill into the surrounding sensitive receivers. - Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
-A high level of environmental amenity for any surrounding residential land uses must be demonstrated. - Detail any proposed use of the school grounds out of school hours (including weekends) and any resultant amenity impacts on the immediate locality and proposed mitigation measures.
+- Undertake a view analysis to the site from key vantage points and streetscape locations (photomontages or perspectives should be provided showing the building envelope and likely future development). - Provide a lighting strategy and detail measures to reduce spill into the surrounding sensitive receivers. - Identify any proposed use of the school outside of school hours (including weekends) and assess any resultant amenity impacts on the immediate locality and proposed mitigation measures. - Detail the nature and extent of the intensification of use associated with the increased floor space, particularly in relation to the proposed increase in staff and student numbers. - Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
+A high level of environmental amenity for any surrounding residential land uses must be demonstrated.